This post may contain affiliate links. Please read our disclosure policy.

 • Yukon gold potatoes: These are our favorite potatoes for this recipe since they soften nicely.
 You can substitute with any other yellow-skinned potato, red potatoes, or sweet potatoes.

 • Asparagus: Choose asparagus stalks that are firm and stand up straight.
-We prefer medium width asparagus stalks.
+I prefer medium width asparagus stalks.
 Avoid very thick stalks as they tend to be woodier.

 • Greek yogurt: You can leave this out for a dairy-free or vegan option.
 You can also substitute with a dash of heavy cream on each bowl instead.